GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     A temporary build directory (called ``build`` in the sysroot) is created in order to build the required components.
 Normally this is removed automatically after all components have been built.
-Specifying this option leaves the build directory as it is to make debugging component plugins easier.
+Specifying this option leaves the build directory in place to make debugging component plugins easier.

 .. option:: --options